pu2clr/SI4735/README.md

 ![Basic Schematic](./extras/images/basic_schematic.png)

+* __See some Shortwave antenna configuration on__  [Si47XX ANTENNA, SCHEMATIC, LAYOUT, AND DESIGN GUIDELINES; AN383](https://www.silabs.com/documents/public/application-notes/AN383.pdf)

-__THE SI4735 IS A 3.3V PART.
+* __THE SI4735 IS A 3.3V PART.
 IF YOU ARE NOT USING A 3.3V VERSION OF ARDUINO, YOU HAVE TO USE A KIND OF 5V TO 3.3V CONVERTER.__

 <BR>
 <BR>